Configure TLS Encryption for BeeGFS 8

 Successfully initialized certificate verification library.
 Successfully loaded license certificate: TMP-XXXXXXXXXX

-Create and distribute certificates signed by the local CA to all BeeGFS clients that will be requiring communication with BeeGFS management services.
+Create and distribute certificates signed by the local CA to all BeeGFS clients that require communication with BeeGFS management services.

 -

-Generate a certificate for the client using the same process as the management service certificate above, but with the client's IP address or hostname in the Subject Alternative Name (SAN) field.
+Generate a client certificate using the same process described in Create management service certificates, substituting the client's IP address or hostname in the Subject Alternative Name (SAN) field.

 -

-Secure remote copy the client's certificate to the client and rename the certificate to
+Copy the client certificate to the client node and rename it to

 Restart the BeeGFS client service on all clients: